The Strangest Sharks in the Sea - Safari Ltd®

 What a Big Mouth You Have…

 We often think of sharks as being highly specialized predators that will eat just about anything in their path, and that is the case for a lot of them.
-However, there are three species that buck that trend: the whale shark, basking shark and megamouth shark are all filter feeders that swim with their mouths open, lazily straining tiny organisms from the water they take in and expel through their gills.
+However, there are three species that buck that trend: the whale shark, basking shark, and megamouth shark are all filter feeders that swim with their mouths open, lazily straining tiny organisms from the water they take in and expel through their gills.

 Of these, the strangest is the megamouth.
 A rarely encountered shark that prefers very deep waters, this shark was not even known to humans until 1976.
 Since then, over 60 encounters have been recorded.
 The body shape of the megamouth isn’t particularly unusual, but its head is another story.
 It’s very large and rounded, with a huge mouth that gives the shark its name.
 Unlike most sharks that have sharp teeth and protruding snouts, the megamouth features two rubbery lips and tiny teeth.
 It draws in plankton and small fish with small luminous spots around its mouth.